 Many people are surprised to learn that buckwheat groats and buckwheat hulls come from the same plant—but they serve very different purposes.
 If you're shopping for a buckwheat pillow or just curious about the difference between edible groats and the natural filling used in supportive pillows, this article breaks it all down.
 Learn how to tell the difference, why it matters for your health and comfort, and what to watch out for when buying natural pillows online.
+For a deeper dive into how these pillows actually function, visit how buckwheat pillows work.

 Buckwheat Groats